Dyutighosh/HARP-ESORICS/README.md

 In short, the Pyfhel changes were made so that our implementation could keep the **Pyfhel/CKKS toolchain** while supporting the **exact encoded-domain additive sharing and masking logic** of the current protocol implementation.
 The inverse approximation, RTP update equations, and parameter schedule remain reused from the original HARP implementation.

-### Modified files

-The implementation uses a **locally patched Pyfhel build** together with protocol-side scripts that depend on those new low-level APIs.
-The modified files can be found in the folder: `Modified_Files_Pyfhel/`.

-1. **Native/backend Pyfhel files**
-   - `Pyfhel/Pyfhel/Afhel/Afhel.h`
-   - `Pyfhel/Pyfhel/Afhel/Afseal.h`
-   - `Pyfhel/Pyfhel/Afhel/Afseal.cpp`

-   These files were modified to add native support for working with the **raw encoded CKKS plaintext representation**.
-In particular, they expose low-level access to the active coefficient-modulus chain of plaintexts/ciphertexts and allow exporting/importing a CKKS plaintext as its raw RNS/NTT coefficient vector.
-This is what enables exact encoded-domain additive sharing and coefficient-domain masking in our protocol.

-2. **Cython / Python binding files**
-   - `Pyfhel/Pyfhel/Afhel/Afhel.pxd`
-   - `Pyfhel/Pyfhel/Pyfhel.pxd`
-   - `Pyfhel/Pyfhel/Pyfhel.pyx`

-   These files were modified to expose the new backend functionality to Python through helper APIs such as `plaintext_qi`, `plaintext_to_raw`, and `raw_to_plaintext`.
-The protocol code directly depends on these APIs to read encoded CKKS coefficients, split them into additive shares, reconstruct plaintexts from shared coefficients, and preserve exact encoded-domain semantics while still using Pyfhel for encryption, decryption, relinearization, rotation, and rescaling.

 - [PyFhel GitHub Repository](https://github.com/ibarrond/Pyfhel)